Sabbinator/Python-Projects/README.md

 Ignore grammatical mistakes, it is 4:57 AM.
 I shall read through this craziness later.

 Incomplete Projects:
-1. Basic Calculator Application (Status: Working on GUI)
+1. Basic Calculator Application (Status: Next step is to make a GUI)
 2. To Do List App (Status: Writing the code)

 Upcoming Projects (In no particular order):